National Treasure (Japan): Sculptures

 Sculptures of Buddhist and Shintō deities, or of priests venerated as founders of temples, are listed in the category "sculptures" (彫刻, chōkoku).
 There are 142 National Treasure sculptures or groups of sculptures from the 7th-century Asuka period to the 13th-century Kamakura period.
 Most (110) sculptures are wooden, twelve entries in the list are bronze, eleven are lacquer, seven are made of clay, and one entry, the Usuki Stone Buddhas, consists of a group of stone sculptures.
 The statues vary in size from just 10 cm to 13 m and 15 m for the Great Buddhas of Nara and Kamakura.
-Seventy-seven of the 142 entries are located in Nara Prefecture while another 42 are in Kyoto Prefecture.
+Seventy-seven of the 142 entries are located in Nara Prefecture, while another 42 are in Kyoto Prefecture.
 With few exceptions, the sculptures are located in Buddhist temples.
-Hōryū-ji and Kōfuku-ji are the locations with the most entries, with 18 and 18 designations respectively.
+Hōryū-ji and Kōfuku-ji are the locations with the most entries, each with 18 designations respectively.
 The Okura Museum of Art in Tokyo, the Nara National Museum in Nara and the Yoshino Mikumari Shrine in Yoshino, Nara each have a single National Treasure in the sculpture category; one National Treasure that consists of four sculptures of Shinto gods is located at Kumano Hayatama Taisha; and the Usuki Stone Buddhas belong to Usuki city.